 - MIDI clock synchronous LFO waveforms (Goblin-EXP)

-- Simple installation by screws
+- Reliable installation with stainless steel screws

 There are three variants, depending on the effects device to be modified